 do not require approval and should be sent to the curriculum specialist.

-See General Education Core Curriculum for further information about General Education changes.
+See General Education/True Blue Core for further information about General Education changes.

 - MTSU Policy 251 Approval of Academic Programs, Units, and Modifications